All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If You Are Young (18-30)

 Younger patients tend to respond well to all weight loss medications due to faster metabolism and greater metabolic flexibility.
-However, long-term data on tirzepatide use in young adults spanning decades does not yet exist.
+But long-term data on tirzepatide use in young adults spanning decades doesn't yet exist.
 For younger patients, the emphasis on building sustainable lifestyle habits alongside medication is particularly important, as these habits will need to carry you through a potentially very long treatment timeline.

 If You Are Over 65